Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 ![](../2020-07-02-azuread-sspr-deployment-detection/ssprgatelogscaptcha.jpg)

-More details on auditing of SSPR will be included in the second part of this blog post.
+More details on auditing of SSPR will be explained later in this blog post.

 ### Throttling of multiple attempts to reset passwords
-Microsoft has implemented some limitations and locked out processes to reduce number of SSPR attempts.
+Microsoft has implemented some limitations and locked out processes to reduce number of SSPR attempts:

 * Users can try only five password reset attempts within a 24 hour period before they're locked out for 24 hours.